 Smoothie Popsicle

-Freeze any smoothie into a popsicle mold—or use this simple green smoothie pop recipe—for nutrition and cold relief.
+Freeze any smoothie into a one of the best popsicle molds—or use this simple green smoothie pop recipe—for nutrition and cold relief.

 Mango Popsicle